syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/olap.md

 ## Getting Started with ASP.NET MVC

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your ASP.NET MVC application to use our components.
+N> Starting with v16.2.0.x, if you reference Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion<sup style="font-size:70%">&reg;</sup> license key in your ASP.NET MVC application to use our components.

 ### Prerequisites